jaejunh/clj-esptool/README.md

 3. and "EPL statement".

 If you already have used RDBMS and SQL, you can think of "event type" as "table or schema definition", the data as "row or record" in the table, and an EPL Statement as "SQL Statement (or maybe stored procedure in a sense that it is stored in the the Esper system once it is created).

+## Event Types and Data Publisher Are Already Supplied with Code (Just Read!)

 In our first demo, I have already created LogDataEvent as